 Our weight is a worldwide problem, but not equally dispersed.
 According to the available data, the most overweight countries are the islands in the Pacific such as Nauru, Palau, Cook Islands, Marshall Islands, and Tuvalu.
 In the United States, more than 70,2 % of the population is overweight or obese.
 In Europe, the countries with the most overweight citizens are Greece, Poland, the Czech Republic, Slovakia, and Iceland.

-Since the 1980s, airline seats have been constantly shrinking, yet passengers were getting bigger and bigger.
+Since the 1980s, airline seats have been constantly shrinking, yet passengers have been getting bigger and bigger.
 While bags could be weighed before the flight, the weight of the passengers is generally averaged and estimated.
 Different regulators recommend different figures.

 The European Aviation Safety Agency estimates that men weigh 84,6 kg, women 66,6 kg, and children 30,7 kg.

-For extending the safety margin, the Civil Aviation Safety Authority in Australia has a sliding scale, depending on the size of the aircraft.
-Passengers’s weight is estimated at 86 kg (male) and 71 kg (female) on smaller planes, up to 81,8 kg (male) and 66,7 kg (female) on larger ones.
+To extend the safety margin, the Civil Aviation Safety Authority in Australia has a sliding scale, depending on the size of the aircraft.
+Passengers’s weight is estimated at 86 kg (male) and 71 kg (female) on smaller planes, up to 81.8 kg (male) and 66.7 kg (female) on larger ones.

 Tui miscalculation In 2020, the Tui airline's new software update resulted in a possibly dangerous miscalculation.
 On a flight from Birmingham to Majorca, 38 passengers identified as Miss instead of Mrs, and the reservation system assigned them the child's weight.
 The actual weight of the aircraft was thus more than a tonne heavier than what the figures were showing.
 Luckily, the flight operation was safe in the end, and the software was soon amended.